paigen11/notelink-tracker-dashboard/README.md

 ## Project Basics

-Notelink (a play on the name Starlink which is Subaru's version of OnStar) is a Next.js app which serves up a pre-configured dashboard complete with Leaflet.js map to plot Notecard coordinates as they're relayed to Notehub, Recharts charts displaying Notecard's current voltage and temperature, and a react-table event list so a user can see the frequency with which tracking events are being recorded.
+Notelink (a play on the name Starlink which is Subaru's version of OnStar) is a Next.js app which serves up a pre-configured dashboard complete with Leaflet.js map and Mapbox overlay to plot Notecard coordinates as they're relayed to Notehub, Recharts charts displaying Notecard's current voltage and temperature, and a react-table event list so a user can see the frequency with which tracking events are being recorded.

 Notelink is preconfigured to poll for new events from the Notehub project every 5 minutes, and re-render the latest data on the dashboard.